-Hiring someone to help you on a launch, signing on to work with a coach, being hired to work on someone else's launch?
+Hiring someone to help you on a launch, signing on to work with a coach, booking a client to work on their launch?

-If that sounds like you, then you've likely had to review AND sign or submit a contract.
+If that sounds like you, then you've likely had to review AND sign or submit a contract to SOMEONE.

 It's easy to put this on the back burner of systems that need improving in your business….but it's super important to make sure we're launching and working legally!